PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 Check its reference documentation here: [http://build.prestashop.com/prestashop-ui-kit/](http://build.prestashop.com/prestashop-ui-kit/)<br />
 Check its code here: [https://github.com/PrestaShop/prestashop-ui-kit](https://github.com/PrestaShop/prestashop-ui-kit)

 Note that it is still a work in progress, and should not be considered stable until 1.7 is released.
+It currently only works in the new back office pages: the Product page and the Modules page.

 ### Where is the 1.7 Designer documentation?